airfanBG/WHproject/README.md

-Web API project **Students Assignment** based on AdventureWorksLT2019 database.
+This Web API project is part of **Student Assignment** about Web project based on AdventureWorksLT2019 database.
 There is some changes from original DB so the Db is in *ClientSide.WebAPI/DatabaseBackup/AdventureWorksLT2019.bak** folder.
+Students must create their onw web project which consumes WEB API data.
-When load project for the first time it automatically creates database in SQL if not exists.
+When load api project for the first time it automatically creates database in SQL if not exists.

-If you want to consume API, first step is to get one Email from bottom emails and make registration.
+If you want to consume API, first step is to select an Email from bottom emails and make registration.
 After that you must **Login** and take your **Bearer** token to login.
 **The API is deployed on students.vtuwork.com .**

 The progect is optimizing regularly